 The Power Authority places a high priority on public safety at the Projects.
 Public safety at the Projects begins with limiting public access to areas where access is safe.
 Types of access are regulated to ensure safe and compatible use of the Projects' properties.
-As required by the Commission, the Power Authority's most recent Public Safety Plan includes numerous public safety measures to ensure public safety (e.g., lighting, signage, fencing, and the like).
+As required by the Commission, the Power Authority's most recent Public Safety Plan includes numerous measures to ensure public safety (e.g., lighting, signage, fencing, etc.).